Skip to main content

 Europe property

-Property insurance rates declined 8% in the fourth quarter.
+Property insurance rates declined 8%, the same as in the prior quarter.

-• Larger programs with strong risk quality achieved above-average price reductions.
+• Larger programs with strong risk quality typically achieved better pricing and coverage options.

 Europe casualty